 Wakayama Weather in January

-Season: WinterWhat is the weather like in Wakayama in January?
+Season: WinterWhat is the weather like in Wakayama in January: the coolest and driest month but bearable

-Coolest Period but Bearable
+Coolest Period in a Year but Bearable

 In January, its precipitation reaches the lowest value all year round, at roughly 48 mm (1.9 in) accumulating from 15 wet day.
+On most rainy days, it rains intermittently and the rainfall is light.
+As it rains a little, the air is crisp and relative humidity in January is around 61%.

-On most rainy days, it rains intermittently, but the total rainfall is less than 5 mm, meaning that the rain falls very lightly during this month.
-Except for the mountainous areas, it gets little snowfall in Wakayama, and even when it does snow, sleet is more common.
-If you would like to see snowy scenery, Mount Koya and Mount Gomadan are highly-recommended destinations, particularly the latter, where branches, covered in ice crystals, look like blooming flowers under the light reflection.
+Except the mountainous areas, it seldom gets snowfall, and even if it does, sleet is more common.
+If you would like to see snowy scenery, Mount Koya and Mount Gomadan are recommended destinations, particularly the latter, where branches, covered in ice crystals, look like blooming flowers in the sunlight.

 Sunshine Hours & Daylight Hours